-gnovis (nō vĭs) is a peer-reviewed journal and academic blog run by graduate students in the Communication, Culture & Technology program at Georgetown University.
-We are an interdisciplinary platform for scholars exploring the relationships among technology, culture, media, politics, and the arts.
+At its nexus, gnovis is a peer-reviewed journal, academic blog, and podcast run by graduate students in the Communication, Culture & Technology program at Georgetown University.

-We hope that gnovis can serve as a useful resource for all site visitors, and whether you are a scholar, a practitioner, or a mere passerby, we encourage you to read, listen, and even create with us!
+We hope that gnovis can serve as a useful resource for all site visitors, whether you are a scholar, CCT student, a practitioner, or a mere passerby.
+We encourage any and all of you to read, listen, and even create with us!
 Reach out to us at firstname.lastname@example.org if you have ideas for a journal article, blog post, or podcast.

-The gnovis Journal goes through a rigorous double-blind peer-review process.
+The Gnovis Journal (See submission guidelines here) goes through a rigorous double-blind peer-review process.
 Peer-reviewers are selected from CCT students who demonstrate exceptional academic achievement, experience in engaging with a certain blend of topics in their own studies, and are able to discriminate exceptional scholarship that shows a commitment to furthering the values of interdisciplinary scholarship in both academic and professional endeavors.

 The Gnovis Editorial Team publishes journal issues annually, at the end of each Spring semester.
 Submissions are accepted throughout the academic year, with the deadline set in early March.